VsixCommunity/docs/docs/recipes/editor-extensions.md

 ```

 ## [Same-word highlighting](#same-word-highlighting)
 Use `SameWordHighlighterBase` to highlight all occurrences of the word under the caret.
-No configuration needed — just export it for your content type.
+No configuration needed â€” just export it for your content type.

 ```csharp
 [Export(typeof(IViewTaggerProvider))]